google-ai-edge/mediapipe/docs/framework_concepts/realtime_streams.md

 can instead output a "timestamp bound" indicating that no packet will be produced for that timestamp.
 This indication is necessary to allow downstream calculators to run at that timestamp, even though no packet has arrived for certain streams for that timestamp.
-This is especially important for realtime graphs in interactive applications, where it is crucial that each calculator begin processing as soon as possible.
+This is especially important for real-time graphs in interactive applications, where it is crucial that each calculator begin processing as soon as possible.